About Swami Abhayananda

 * * *

-These worldly troubles will be remedied on their own if only we, the people, become transformed in heart and mind to focus on God’s loving presence in our own hearts.
-Surely, then, He will bless you and many others with the interior revelation of His ever-presence, and free you forevermore from all worry, distress, and sorrow.
+These worldly troubles will be remedied if only we, the people, become transformed in heart and mind to focus on God’s loving presence in our own hearts.
+Surely, then, He will bless us and many others with the interior revelation of His ever-presence, and will free us forevermore from all hatred, worry, distress, and sorrow.
 Reach out to Him with all the power of your mind and heart and soul, and He will surely grant your heart’s desire.

 * * *